cklapperich/PCTGP-Simulator/strategies/architecture.md

 - No dynamic DOM creation - all elements exist in index.html
 - CSS handles transitions and animations
 - JavaScript manages state changes and event handling

-This is an Electron-powered desktop application with a focus on simplicity and maintainability.
-Each state is self-contained with its own HTML, CSS, and JavaScript, making it easy to add new states or modify existing ones while leveraging native desktop capabilities through Electron.